- 1 tablespoon canola oil

 - 1 beef eye round roast (about 2-1/2 pounds)

 - 1 garlic clove, minced

 - 1 teaspoon salt

 - 1 teaspoon dried rosemary, crushed

 - 1/4 cup all-purpose flour

-- Combine the flour and remaining water until smooth; stir into pan juices.
-Bring to a boil.
-Cook and stir for 1-2 minutes or until thickened.
-Serve gravy with roast.
+- Mix flour and cold water until smooth; stir into cooking juices.
+Bring to a boil, stirring constantly.
+Cook and stir until thickened, 1-2 minutes.
+Serve with roast.
 Yield: 8 servings.

 "After browning on all sides I stuck this in the slow cooker with the saut?ed onions, the liquids, and the spices.
 Cooked on low for 8 hours.
 It was the best roast I have ever tasted!"

 "Great taste, but definitely cooked too long.
 I would shorten the cooking time by at least a half hour.
 Thank God the gravy was delicious because the roast needed it for moisture."